CSCI440Group17/CSCI440-Tutorial/index.md

 |104|Slytherin|Salazar Slytherin|472|

 We use these keys to lookup data from one table and associate it with data in another table.
-In the example above, if you want to know what house Luna is in, you take her HouseID and lookup the data in the House table and find that she is in Ravenclaw.
+In the example above, if you want to know what house Luna is in, you take her HouseID and look up the data in the House table and find that she is in Ravenclaw.

 ## Primary Keys

-Primary keys are unique set of attributes that identify tables in the relational database.
+Primary keys are a unique set of attributes that identify tables in the relational database.
 Some common primary keys used are social security numbers (SSN) and uniquely assigned identification numbers like student ID.
 It is important that primary keys are unique and do not contain null values as this will cause data integrity issues.
 Using primary keys correctly can save a lot of time when using queries to attain database information.
 In the example below, you can see that WizardID is unique and therefore the primary key.
 This primary key allows the user to know the wizard and their patronus.

 #### Student